DoHerasYang/DoHerasYang.github.io/_posts/2020-02-12-ScalableML.md

 #### 2.2 HDFS

 `HDFS` is a distributed file system designed to store large files spread across multiple physical machines and hard drives.
 Spark is a tool for running distributed computations over large datasets.
 Spark is a successor to the popular `Hadoop MapReduce computation framework`.
 Together, Spark and HDFS offer powerful capabilites for writing simple code that can quickly compute over large amounts of data in parallel.

+`HDFS` is comprised of interconnected clusters of nodes where files and directories reside.
+An HDFS cluster consists of a single node, known as a `NameNode`, that manages the file system namespace and regulates client access to files.
+In addition, data nodes (`DataNodes`) store data as blocks within files.

+Within HDFS, a given name node manages file system namespace operations like opening, closing, and renaming files and directories.
+A name node also maps data blocks to data nodes, which handle read and write requests from HDFS clients.
+Data nodes also create, delete, and replicate data blocks according to instructions from the governing name node.